-The growing historical literature on black internationalism has stressed the importance of foreign nationals like George Padmore, C. L. R. James, Jomo Kenyatta, and Kwame Nkrumah coming to the US to forge ties with homegrown black political movements.
+The growing historical literature on black internationalism has stressed the importance of foreign nationals like George Padmore, C. L. R. James, Jomo Kenyatta, and Kwame Nkrumah coming to the U.S. to forge ties with homegrown black political movements.
 This was certainly true in the case of India.
 Although few blacks had the chance to visit India before the war, a number of Indian nationalists came to the United States for education, academic posts, or political asylum and preached their cause eloquently.
-The most important of these was Lala Lajpat Rai, the so-called "Lion of Punjab," who spent the bulk of his fiveyear exile from India between 1914 and 1919 in the United States.
-Lajpat Rai explained that he chose the US for his destination because he hoped to "study the Negro problem on the spot."
-To this end he acquainted himself thoroughly with black politics, befriending such luminaries as Du Bois, Garvey, and Booker T. Washington.
-Although he had initially identified blacks with untouchables,
+The most important of these was Lala Lajpat Rai, the so-called "Lion of Punjab," who spent the bulk of his five-year exile from India in 1914-1919 in the United States.
+Lajpat Rai explained that he chose the U.S. for his destination because he hoped to "study the Negro problem on the spot."
+To this end, he acquainted himself thoroughly with black politics, befriending such luminaries as Du Bois, Garvey, and Booker T. Washington.
+Although he had initially identified blacks with untouchables, as the nationalist movement gained momentum he emphasized the colonial connection instead.
+In his view, Indians and blacks stood united in the fight against "white imperialism," which could take either the form of domestic racism or the subjugation of foreign nations.
+In either case, it was "the greatest world menace known to history," compared to which "the caste cruelties of India" were relatively unimportant.26 In the following decades, Indians such as Kumar Goshal and Haridas Muzumdar, continued Lajpat Rai's mission of educating blacks about Indian nationalism-not denying casteism, but subordinating it to imperialism.